 (b) help farmers transition away from animal agriculture and tillage agriculture to increase sustainable supplies of domestically produced fruits and vegetables, legumes and nuts, and environmental services to society.

-- Medical, nutrition, and healthcare organisations should reject sponsorship from animal farming lobby groups.
+- Medical, nutrition, and healthcare organisations should reject sponsorship from animal farming industry groups.

-- Health professionals should avoid working directly for lobby groups that are tied to destructive industries.
+- Health professionals should avoid working directly for industry groups that are tied to destructive industries.

 - Oppose the promotion of meat and dairy, and of tillage agriculture in schools and Universities, and strengthen education and research for plant-based sustainable food and land use management systems.